deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

     >>> H1.shielding_symmetric.property_units
     {'zeta': 'ppm', 'alpha': 'rad', 'beta': 'rad', 'gamma': 'rad'}

-For site, ``O17``, we once again make use of the dict object, only this time to describe a traceless symmetric second-rank irreducible electric quadrupole tensor, using the attributes `Cq` and `eta`, respectively.
+For site, ``O17``, we once again make use of the dictionary object, only this time to describe a traceless symmetric second-rank irreducible electric quadrupole tensor, using the attributes `Cq` and `eta`, respectively.
 The parameter `Cq` is the quadrupole coupling constant, and `eta` is the asymmetry parameters of the quadrupole tensor, respectively.
-The default unit of the attributes from the SymmetricTensor class may be found in the ``property_units`` attribute, such as
+The default unit of these attributes is once again found with the ``property_units`` attribute,

 .. doctest::